Friday, October 31, 2014

 An intimate interior (with lots gold leaf)

-In total contrast, the 14th c Rasnov Fortress, a medieval peasant citadel, had to work much harder during its life to protect surrounding villagers and farmers when their lands were under attack.
+Then, in total contrast, Rasnov Fortress, (1211-1225 tenuous origins) a medieval peasant citadel, that had to work much harder during its life to protect surrounding villagers and farmers when their lands were under attack.
 This fortress was entirely a defence mechanism with only the basics necessary to survive held within.

 We walked sturdy walls, peered in quarters that once held survival supplies, stock and items of value, climbed up to the highpoint, once a small church and heard stories of Ottoman captives who dug the well.
 There was no time for painting walls, setting mosaics or planting pretty flower gardens.